alex-dudkin/HARUS/README.md

         The dataset should be contained in 'UCI HAR Dataset' subdirectory.
         The run_analysis.R script contains a few variables that specify the default location of the dataset.
         You can tweak the variables as needed.
-See CodeBook.md for more.
+See CodeBook.md for the variables.

 2. Put the script run_analysis.R into working directory.